 Are you doing too much for your kids?
-Find ways on raising a self sufficient child and gauging when your kids are ready to be more independent.
+Learn the importance of raising a self sufficient child and tips to encourage independence.

 Sometimes we assume kids still need our help with everything.
 We save them from struggle, making it easy to overlook the importance of self sufficiency.

 After all, taking a step back to allow them to try is hard.

 We save five minutes to tie their laces ourselves than teaching them how to do it.
 We avoid the big messes that follow when they feed themselves.
 And we feel needed and can’t believe how quickly they’re growing up.

 The importance of raising a self sufficient child

 But at some point, our kids will demand to do things themselves.
 Or they’re forced to, especially if we’re welcoming a new baby and need them to be more independent.

 Encouraging self sufficiency is crucial to raising the future adults we want them to be.
 Raising a self sufficient child offers many benefits, such as:

 Imagine the delight of a three-year-old as she realizes she can wash, soap, and dry her own hands.
 Or the pride in a first-grader as she chooses which clothes to wear for the day.

 Self sufficiency builds the confidence kids feel in being more independent.
 After all, being self sufficient is another achievement or milestone they reached.
 And especially after many tries, finally being able to do something themselves feels gratifying.